BU Today

 Getting to Know Your Neighborhood: Jamaica Plain

-A guide to eating, shopping, and hanging in one of Boston’s hidden corners
+A guide to eating, shopping, and hanging out in a hidden corner

-You won’t find chain stores here.
-What you will find is a community committed to the environment, fair-trade commerce, and sustainable agriculture, a place that’s hip and definitely way left-of-center when it comes to politics.
+You won’t find many chain stores here.
+What you will find is a community committed to the environment, fair-trade commerce, and sustainable agriculture—and a place that’s hip and way left-of-center when it comes to politics.

-Once described as the “Eden of America,” JP evolved after the Civil War from a series of large farms to one of the country’s first streetcar suburbs.
-The neighborhood is a key part of the city’s famed Emerald Necklace, a seven-mile series of contiguous parks designed by renowned landscape architect Frederick Law Olmsted in the late 19th century.
+Once described as the “Eden of America” by a 19th-century traveler, JP evolved after the Civil War from a series of large farms to one of the country’s first streetcar suburbs, according to local lore.
+The neighborhood includes a key part of the city’s famed Emerald Necklace Conservancy, a seven-mile series of contiguous parks designed by renowned landscape architect Frederick Law Olmsted in the late 19th century.

 The Great Outdoors